TheoEnns/pack_bot/README.md

 At the project route, run
 > $python -m unittest discover -v

-The end output should state all sven tests passed, for example:
+The end output should state all seven tests passed, for example:
 >Ran 7 tests in 1.266s
 OK